root670/dance-pad/README.md

 ## Status

-The frame, acrylic panels, and PCB designs have been finalized.
-Arrow panels were fabricated by TAP Plastics and have been delivered.
-Parts for the frame have been ordered (8020 bars, corner brackets, corner plates, T-Slot nuts, fasteners, and end caps).
-The mounting hardware for the Arrow Panel PCB and Main PCB need to be designed and printed.
+The frame, acrylic panels, and PCB designs have been finalized, fabricated, and assembled.

 The arrows have counter bore screws but I made the larger part of the counter bore too small (It's a 9.53mm counterbore for a 7.94mm through hole, leaving